tldr-pages/tldr/pages/linux/httpie.md

 # httpie

-> A human-friendly CLI HTTP tool.
+> A user friendly command line HTTP tool.

 - Send a GET request (default method with no request data):